EYE HEALTH FOR YOU AND YOUR FAMILY IS CRUCIAL

 Regular eye tests can help to spot the early signs of this condition and enable you to take action to control diabetes before it damages your body and your eyes.

 It is important to maintain regular health checks as there are often no early warning signs for diabetic conditions as in the case with Diabetic Retinopathy.
 Even macular edema, which may cause vision loss more rapidly, may not have any warning signs for some time.
 A person with macular edema is likely to have blurred vision, making it hard to do things like read or drive.
-In some cases, the vision will get better or worse during the day.
-Diabetics are entitled to free annual eye tests from the NHS.
+In some cases, the vision will get better or worse during the day. if you suffer with diabetes, you are entitled to a free eye exam through the HSE every year.

 What is Glaucoma?